AJB117/gape/README.md

 2. `conda env create -f environment.yml`
 3. `conda activate gape-mt`

 Run the shell scripts in `graphs/data/` to download the graph datasets.
+Run any preparation scripts in each dataset's respective folder.
 The English-Vietnamese sentence pairs are already in `mt/nmt/data`.

 ## Running the Experiments

 ### Graphs

+Bash scripts to test each PE per dataset are located in `graphs/scripts`.
+By default, the scripts assume only one GPU and run experiments for each PE in series.
+The evaluation metrics and training outputs are stored in `DEBUG.log`.

 ### MT